Not all monsters are fictional…

-In an alternate 1851, Edgar Allan Poe has survived a near-lethal attack and overcome his demons.
-Now married to his childhood sweetheart Elmira and enjoying a successful writing career, the Master of the Macabre has been invited to tour England with his popular lecture series.
-But Poe’s notoriously bad luck returns during a stop in Oxford, leaving him implicated in the murder of a chambermaid.
+What if Edgar Allan Poe hadn’t died in 1849?
+In this lushly detailed Gothic mystery the year is 1851 and the Master of the Macabre is the toast of England with his now-popular lecture series.
+But Poe’s bad luck returns during a stop in Oxford, leaving him implicated in the murder of a chambermaid.

-Desperate for help, Poe recruits shy young undergraduate Charles Dodgson (soon to be known as Lewis Carroll) to act as Watson to his Holmes.
-In a race against time, this unlikely pair of detectives must navigate the darker depths of Oxford society and track down the real killer before Poe hangs for a crime he didn’t commit.
+In desperation, Poe recruits brilliant young undergraduate Charles Dodgson (soon to be known as Lewis Carroll) to act as Watson to his Holmes.
+This unlikely pair of detectives must now track down a ruthless killer before Poe hangs for a crime he didn’t commit…

 Where To Buy

 It was a most excellent knife.

 Granted, it was old, older than he was, the wooden handle polished smooth with animal fat and other, more unmentionable fluids over the years.
 But the blade was made of good Sheffield steel and held an edge that could slice through the toughest fibers and gristle.
 And the handle fit his hand like he imagined a lover’s would.

 He lifted it into the candlelight and remembered past uses.
 Blood flowing over the blade, splattering the handle, staining his hands.
 The salty, metallic smell hanging in the air, and the tingling sense of power when he felt that last spark depart, turning what had been a squirming, frightened life into a bundle of meat ready for the chopping block.

 Or disposal in the nearby woods.